St Clare’s and COVID-19

 - PPE and cleansing stations will be installed across the St Clare’s site to actively reduce the risk of transmission.

 - Students will be reminded of social distancing via information campaigns.
 None of our classes is larger than 15 people and teaching rooms will be arranged to space out students as much as is practicable.
 Our boarding houses are also small units, ranging from 11 to a maximum of 30 boarders per boarding house.

 - Large group gatherings will not be permitted.
 Weekly whole year group meetings will be held online rather than in the hall.
-The Orientation Programme has been adapted to avoid the gathering of large groups.
 Dining rotas will limit the number of people permitted to eat at the same time and they will be more widely spaced.
 Contact with the non-St Clare’s community will be restricted.
-Plans are already underway to be able to run events such as our annual Higher Education Fair in an online format.

 - UK government and Public Health England guidelines will be followed for all CAS and co-curricular activities.
 Common sense and dynamic personal risk assessments will also be important in all situations.

 - We have an excellent relationship with the NHS medical practice in Banbury Road and our college nurse is in regular contact with them.
 The option for students to purchase private medical health insurance for the duration of their stay in the UK is also available.

 - We undertake to provide regular updates from the Senior Management Group to all parents.

 Here is a link to our Risk Assessment: https://www.stclares.ac.uk/app/uploads/Coronavirus-Risk-Assessment.pdf